hjlarrea/MyGitCheatSheet/README.md

 # Introduction

 My personal cheat sheet for Git.
-This started as a way to keep notes after reading the [Pro Git](https://git-scm.com/book/en/v2) book, and is a work in progress.
+This started as a way to keep notes after reading [Pro Git](https://git-scm.com/book/en/v2).

+This is a work in porgress.

 # Chapter 1 - Getting Started